IvanRente/Multiplayer2/README.md

 ## Setting up a game with FishNet.

-You will have this already if you followed the first part of the workshop with the other group (Multiplayer 1) and us ( If you didn't follow along you can switch the branches 😄)
+You will have this already if you followed the first part of the workshop with the other group (Multiplayer 1) ( If you didn't follow along you can switch the branches 😄)

-If you did follow along, you should have a simple scene with a player that can move around and see other players moving around.

 **Setting up FishNet**
 I installed FishNet through the Git URL and added a NetworkManager and Tugboat transport to the scene.
 Tugboat allows